trovares/pyxgt/demos/neo4j_accel/README.md

   - There must be x86 compute cores on this system.
     This means the demo will not run on M1-chip Macbook systems or on ARM-based cloud instances.
-  - There must be a python application available to run the jupyter notebook server.
+  - There must be a Python installation available to run the jupyter notebook server.
     The version of Python must be 3.6 or later.
-  - There must be support for running docker containers on the platform.
+  - There must be support for running Docker containers on the platform.

 ### Windows

-On windows systems, the requirements are that you have WSL2 enabled, some installation of linux as a WSL2 subsystem, and have [docker desktop](http://www.docker.com) installed.
+On windows systems, the requirements are that you have WSL2 enabled, some installation of Linux as a WSL2 subsystem, and have [docker desktop](http://www.docker.com) installed.

 ### Mac OS

-You must have [docker desktop](http://www.docker.com) installed as well as a Python.
+You must have [docker desktop](http://www.docker.com) installed as well as a Python installation.

 ### Linux

-You must have a docker daemon installed and a Python version 3.6 or later.
+You must have a Docker daemon installed and a Python installation, version 3.6 or later.

 # Launching the Jupyter Notebooks

-The *jupyter notebook server* must run on the same platform as the [neo4j](http://www.neo4j.com) docker container and the [Trovares xGT](http://www.trovares.com) docker container.
+The *jupyter notebook server* must run on the same platform as the [neo4j](http://www.neo4j.com) Docker container and the [Trovares xGT](http://www.trovares.com) Docker container.

 ## Windows

 To set up this client/server with tunneling, open a shell prompt within the Linux platform installed inside WSL2.
-This must be the same Linux installation that runs docker.
+If there are multiple Linux distributions installed on your Windows systems, you must open the shell in the Linux distribution that the Docker Desktop uses to run its containers.

 After cloning this repo from the shell prompt, navigate to the directory holding these notebooks and launch: